TravisWheelerLab/drug-sniffer/site/source/index.rst

 Acknowledgements
 ================

+This research was supported in part by:

+* Research Council of Norway (Grant No. 262152)
+* National Institutes of Health (NIH), Department of Health and Human Services under BCBB Support Services Contract HHSN316201300006W/HHSN27200002 to MSC, Inc.
-This research was supported in part by NIH grant R01GM132600 and DOE grant DE-SC0021216.
+* This research was supported in part by NIH grant R01GM132600 and DOE grant DE-SC0021216.

-*Drug Sniffer* was developed by `Wheeler Lab <http://wheelerlab.org>`_ at the University of Montana, along with other collaborators.
+The *Drug Sniffer* software was developed by the `Wheeler Lab
+<http://wheelerlab.org>`_ at the University of Montana, along with other
+collaborators.